 Mathematics is NOT required at Franklin & Marshall College, unless you choose to major in certain disciplines, or pursue the requirements for the health professions.
-Majors that have a mathematics requirement are chemistry, physics, biology, and, naturally, mathematics.
+Majors that have a mathematics requirement are business, organizations and society (BOS), chemistry, physics, biology, and, naturally, mathematics.
 In other departments such as geology and economics, mathematics is recommended but not required.
 You may, of course, take mathematics simply because you like it or are undecided about the future.
 If you don't like math and don't need math, then don't take it.
 There are plenty of other courses for you to take.

 You should consider taking mathematics your first semester at F&M if any of the following apply:

 You wish to continue your studies in math at the college level.